oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 ]
 ```

-The file will be read and records will be created in table PEOPLE in the Autonomous Database for each of the JSON entries.
+The file will be read and records will be created in table `PEOPLE` in the Autonomous Database for each of the JSON entries.

-All the application needs for you to add in order to run:
+All you need to add to the application in order to run:

 1. Copy your `cwallet.sso` file to the root directory of the application
 2. Define your Autonomous Database connection details in `data-server.go`
 3. Edit `my-server.go` -- set the correct value for compartmentOCID
-    4. Upload the file `website/sample-persons.json` to a bucket on Object Storage service (feel free to edit the file or to upload a different file with similarly shaped contents)
+4. Upload the file `website/sample-persons.json` to a bucket on the Object Storage service (feel free to edit the file or to upload a different file with similar contents)

 You can then locally run the application, using